 9. Mopin Festival, Arunachal Pradesh

 Mopin Festival of Arunachal Pradesh is another delightful celebration that makes you have an awesome time amid the captivating beauty of North-East India.
-It is celebrated by the people of Along, Basar, and Bame as a harvest festival and is believed by locals as a measure to keep the evil spirits away.
+It is a festival celebrated in April by the people of Along, Basar, and Bame as a harvest festival and is believed by locals as a measure to keep the evil spirits away.

 Highlights of Mopin Festival: You will be witnessing locals involved in folklore dance ‘popir’.
 Don’t forget to taste the locally made rice wine called Apong.